 Both games have a disorientating 360-degree mechanic where you can traverse the level from whatever angle you choose.
 Your vehicle in each game is a space ship in which you attempt to navigate the maze-like corridors of indoor structures.
 They also mix the mechanics of a first-person shooter and a dogfight filled flight simulator.

 That may be enough to scream copycat but that is where the similarity ends.
 Pyrotechnica is very much the budget game compared to the blockbuster that was Descent.
 The levels rely on a simple graphical style with limited textures which, while easier to design, looks spectacularly minimalistic.
 This was many years before Rez took this style to the nth degree.

 You'll constantly need to refer to the manual for these controls, but there isn't one.
 The only documentation the game has is a text file on the CD (a budgetary constraint?).
-It is a must read before play, but just to give you an idea, here's the controls:
+It is a must-read before play, but just to give you an idea, here are the controls: